-This is quite an old piece of work now but I’m still really proud of it and it’s been viewed more than 20,000 times.
+This is quite an old piece of work now but I’m still really proud of it and it’s been viewed nearly 40,000 times.
 Stats aside, the fact that it is still live on both You Tube and the client’s website after more than six years is testament to its effectiveness as a piece of communication.
 So, what’s it about and why was it needed?
 It’s about what corporate lawyers do and it was needed because students, even law students in many cases, don’t really know and therefore don’t know how to make sense of the messages thrown at them by firms eager to recruit the brightest among them.

 Broadly speaking, law firms – the big ones at least – all do the pretty much same things.
 On top of that, a lot of what they talk about sounds as if it should be done by a bank.
 Everyone talks about getting the deal done and getting the deal ‘over the line’ but what does that mean – what does it take to get the deal done and what are the lawyers doing?